dvdmtw98/blog/Post Vault/articles/2021-03-10-overthewire-bandit-level-21-level-22.md

 cat /etc/bandit_pass/bandit22 > /tmp/t7O6lds9S0RqQh9aMcz6ShpAoZKF7fgv
 ```

-When we look at the script we see that it is creating an file called `t7O6lds9S0RqQh9aMcz6ShpAoZKF7fgv` in the `/tmp` directory and then saving the password for the next level into that file.
+When we look at the script we see that it is creating a file called `t7O6lds9S0RqQh9aMcz6ShpAoZKF7fgv` in the `/tmp` directory and then saving the password for the next level into that file.

-Lets view the content of the file that is created by the script
+Let's view the content of the file that is created by the script

 ```
 bandit21@bandit:~$ cat /tmp/t7O6lds9S0RqQh9aMcz6ShpAoZKF7fgv